New Service Application

 Electric - Temporary electric service generally takes just a few days if appropriate facilities exist at the project site.
 If your municipality does not inspect temporary service, your electrician will submit a notarized wiring affidavit.

-Permanent electric service generally takes two to four weeks after we receive the following items (provided you have prepared your site for installation):
+Permanent electric service typically takes 90 days after we receive the following items (provided you have prepared your site for installation):

 - Approval of the service route and cost estimate